Plato's Republic and Aristotle's Nicomachean Ethics

 are "lovers of wisdom" (φιλόσοφοι).
 Their life is the most pleasant.

-Lectures: The Just Life is Better than the Unjust Life
+Justice and its Reward (The Just Life is Better than the Unjust Life)

 Republic IV.444e-445c (the just life is better than the unjust life)